rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics/index.md

 ### Schedule

 - Lectures take place from *12:15* to *14:00* on Thursdays and Fridays, starting on January 8 and ending on February 20.
-- Exercise classes take place from *14:15* to *16:00* on Fridays, starting on January 16 and ending on February 20.
+- Exercise classes take place from *14:15* to *16:00* on Thursdays, starting on January 16 and ending on February 20.
 - There will be 1 exercise sheet due per week, on January 15, January 22, January 29, Feburary 5, February 12, and February 19.
 - There will be a final project, due on February 22, with presentations between February 22 and February 27.
 - There will be no exam and the course will end on February 27.